Depression Counselling

 Feelings

-You might be experiencing a loss of pleasure and interest in life or activities that you used to enjoy.
+You might be experiencing a loss of pleasure and interest in life or activities you used to enjoy.

 You may have feelings of worthlessness, guilt, helplessness or weakness.
 You may be feeling stuck or trapped.